Powerful Black History Reads: Recommended Books and Authors

 Somebody’s Daughter is named by journalists as One of the Most Anticipated Books of 2021 and is an Oprah’s Book Club selection.
 Ford is one of the most important voices in the Black community for her generation.
 Her works have appeared in The Guardian, ELLE magazine, Buzzfeed, Slate, I-D, Matter Magazine, Ladies Home Journal and several other publications.
 She is currently the host of PROFILE by Buzzfeed News.
 Click here to purchase a copy.

-Title: Just As I Am: A Memoir
+Title: Just as I Am

 Author: Cicely Tyson